Target Market Selection: augmented realityAugmented Reality

 Warren also conducted qualitative research in both one-on-one and focus group formats in all of the different sub-segments of the marine industry.
 This included demonstrating augmented reality binoculars to leaders in military, commercial, cargo/container, recreational, government and academic market segments.

 The focus of each interview was two of the elements of initial customer alignment; cost-benefit analysis and value proposition identification.
 From these interviews, AMT executives were able to identify, attract and work with early adopters in the segments with the highest value proposition.

 AMT was able to address the present and continuing need for better aids to marine navigation.
-Based on strategic guidance from Warren Schirtzinger, AMT selected large recreational vessels and mega-yachts as their initial target market.
+Based on strategic guidance from Warren Schirtzinger, AMT selected cargo/container ships and commercial fishing fleets as their initial target market.